The cost of going off-piste

 It look over a week for Shropshire Rights of Way Officer Tim Simmons and local farmers to remove the burnt out Land Rover, cut back into the banks of the watercourse, lay concrete blocks, back-fill and make tidy the previously scarred land.
 Passing places were cut into the high-sided lane and the material removed was used as back-fill or to grade any minor surface erosion – the green lane version of pot hole filling.

 Wootton Lane is now off-piste proof, but at what cost?
 In total eight different agencies, authorities and organisations had to be involved in this project, plus local farmers, materials had to be bought, labour and plant hire paid for, and for what?
 A few minutes of muddy fun that if drivers were caught could land them a section 59 driving offence, fines, and potentially their vehicles being seized and crushed?
 Not to mention another potential lane closure!

-Without user groups like GLASS no one would speak for our community as 4x4 drivers during incidents like these and budgets would not be available to remedy the problem, leaving closures the more likely, or even the only option.
-In the case of Wootton Lane there was a budget shortfall that GLASS paid, the rest was given in the form of voluntary time and effort by their reps and execs - without it another lane could have been lost to us all forever.
+Without user groups like the Green Lane Association, no one would speak for our community as 4x4 drivers during incidents like these and budgets would not be available to remedy the problem, leaving closures the more likely, or even the only option.
+In the case of Wootton Lane there was a budget shortfall that the Green Lane Association paid, the rest was given in the form of voluntary time and effort by their reps and execs - without it another lane could have been lost to us all forever.